vkottler/runtimepy/README.md

-  --version           show program's version number and exit -v, --verbose       set to increase logging verbosity -C DIR, --dir DIR   execute from a specific directory
+  --version           show program's version number and exit -v, --verbose       set to increase logging verbosity -C DIR, --dir DIR   execute from a specific directory --curses            whether or not to use curses.wrapper when starting

 commands:
   {arbiter,tui,noop}  set of available commands